 (1) Covering coughs or sneezes, promptly disposing of used tissues, and performing hand hygiene;

 (2) Source control measures, including but not limited to using masks on a coughing patient when tolerated and appropriate; or

 (3) Spatial separation of patients and other persons with respiratory infections in common waiting areas when possible.

-(F) "Standard precautions" are infection prevention practices that apply to all patients, regardless of suspected or confirmed infection status, in any setting in which healthcare is delivered, and include universal blood and body fluid precautions and body substance isolation.
+(F) "Universal and standard precautions" are infection prevention practices that apply to all patients, regardless of suspected or confirmed infection status, in any setting in which healthcare is delivered, and include but are not limited to the following:

-(G) "Universal blood and body fluid precautions" are practices used to mitigate exposure to disease-causing agents when exposure-prone activity occurs, including but not limited to:
+(1) Practices used to mitigate exposure to disease-causing agents when exposure-prone activity occurs;

 Promulgated Under: 119.03

 Statutory Authority: 4723.07(L)

 Prior Effective Dates: 10/01/1993, 04/01/1999, 02/01/2001, 2/1/04, 02/01/2009